redcliffsdesertreserve-man-hiking-01

 If you chance to meet a desert tortoise (or if you’re even luckier and find any silver-dollar-sized baby tortoises) along the way, take a moment to thank it for this conservation area’s existence.
 There are very strict rules against meddling with a tortoise’s day — touching it or bothering it in any way is illegal.
 Their lives are constant battles for survival in this unforgiving corner of the world, so the only time it’s acceptable to touch a tortoise is if it’s in danger (for example, if it’s on a road where it could be run over).

 This desert is magical and serene in any season, shifting from winter stillness to spring wildflowers, then summer’s blazing heat and finally fall’s perfection.
-You can stop by the Red Cliffs Visitor Center (10 North 100 East in downtown Saint George) for more information about the area’s nature, hikes, rides, and trails, or download a trail map of the area (PDF).
+You can stop by the Red Cliffs Visitor Center (10 North 100 East in downtown St. George) for more information about the area’s nature, hikes, rides, and trails, or download a trail map of the area (PDF).

 The Red Cliffs area is safeguarded for generations to come, which is a great thing because you’ll want to come back time and time again to continue exploring its endless nooks, crannies and expanses.